piroor/treestyletab/README.md

 On the other hand, sorted tabs based on URLs or something will be beautiful - but that's all.
 Such sorted tabs won't help me - I'm very forgetful.
 In other words, I just need something which memorizes my chaotic mind as-is.

-### Configuration UI to change appearance of tabs in the vertical tab bar, for example, [color](https://github.com/piroor/treestyletab/issues/539), [height](https://github.com/piroor/treestyletab/issues/236), [visibility of the scrollbar](https://github.com/piroor/treestyletab/issues/514), and so on
+### Configuration UI to change appearance of tabs in the vertical tab bar, for example, [color](https://github.com/piroor/treestyletab/issues/539), [height](https://github.com/piroor/treestyletab/issues/236), [visibility of the scrollbar](https://github.com/piroor/treestyletab/issues/514), [transparency of tabs](https://github.com/piroor/treestyletab/issues/651), and so on

 Instead please use the `userChrome.css`.
 TST should have configuration UIs only for something it can't be done by any other existing customization feature.